Carbonateb/palewind/README.md

   - You probably won't even need to if you're using the 50-950 scale
 - Open sourced under them MIT license
 - Quickly visualize all colors in a palette at a glance (via the preview icons)
+- Offline support

 **Coming soon:**

+- A project manager to store your palettes
 - Work across different color spaces (HSL, HSV, RGB)
 - The fastest way to edit colors (with turbo mode)
-- A robust color generator for a solid starting point

 # Code